kuleuven/iron/README.md

 # iRODS Native Interface in Go

-Replacement for <https://github.com/cyverse/go-irodsclient> that provides a clean and simple interface to iRODS without braking APIs in between versions.
+Replacement for <https://github.com/cyverse/go-irodsclient> that provides a clean, simple and stable interface to iRODS.